This Mexican-inspired Authentic Homemade Flour Tortilla Recipe uses lard, along with simple ingredients to make 16 perfectly sized tortillas.

 One Pot Cheesy Taco Skillet

-For more delicious flour tortilla-inspired recipes, be sure to check out Wisconsin Homemaker Recipe Section.
+And, for more delicious Mexican-inspired recipes, be sure to check out Wisconsin Homemaker Recipe Section.

 Authentic Homemade Flour Tortillas Recipe with Lard